ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v8.4.md

 ## System Requirements

 - Operating systems:
   - macOS 10.11 and above.
   - iOS 9.0 and above.
 - Environment: Xcode 7.1 - 11.5 and above.

 - Recommended: macOS 10.15.4+, Xcode 11.5+, iOS 11+

-&nbsp;

 ## Installation

 Download the Dynamsoft Barcode Reader SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and unzip the package.
 The trial package includes a free trial license valid for 30 days.

 ## Getting Started: HelloWorld

 To build a Hello World app that reads barcodes from an image, you can follow the steps below:

 1. Create a new iOS project in Xcode.
 2. Add the barcode reader framework to your project

    - Unzip the downloaded ZIP file `dbr-ios-{version number}.zip` and you'll see `DynamsoftBarcodeReader.framework`.

    - Drag and drop the framework into your Xcode project.
 Make sure to check Copy items if needed and Create groups to copy the framework into your project's folder.

 3. Add the required `.tbd/.dylib` file to your project.
    Go to the `Build Phases` tab of your Xcode project, under `Link Binary with Libraries` section, click + button.
 Search for the file `libc++.tbd`, select it and click Add button.
 Then the libc++.tbd file will be copied to your project.